Meet the Team

 Jackie has worked with senior boards and developed effective partnerships between sectors.
 She is experienced in developing strategies, action planning and improving performance and efficiency.
 A highly skilful facilitator with a wide range of delivery experience of economic development and physical regeneration as well as major organisational change and improvement programmes.
 Jackie is a Director with Restorative Thinking Limited and also works as a Consultant and Coach, using her leadership experience to support the company and colleagues with personal and business growth.

-Chris has drawn on this experience to develop training in restorative practice with Youth Offending Services, Children’s Services and Schools, developing leadership within organisations on strategic, wide-scale, implementation of restorative justice approaches.
+Chris has drawn on this experience to develop training in restorative practice with Youth Offending Services, Prisons, Probation Services, Children’s Services and Schools, developing leadership within organisations on strategic, wide-scale, implementation of restorative and relational practice.

-Chris has been a speaker at national conferences across the UK; and internationally in the USA, Canada and Hungary.
+Chris is a keynote speaker on restorative and relational practice at conferences in the UK and internationally in the USA, Canada and Hungary.

-In the May of 2013 Chris became an Assessor and Consultant for the Restorative Justice Council’s new RSQM award.
-This sees him working with agencies across the UK, to help them develop their restorative practice as organisations.
+Chris is an Assessor and Consultant for the Restorative Justice Council’s Restorative Service Quality Mark (RSQM) and Training Provider Quality Mark (TPQM).
+This sees him working with agencies across the UK, to help them develop restorative practice as organisations.

-Chris is a Director with Restorative Thinking Limited, developing training packages, delivering consultation and training with Local Authorities, NOMS, Prisons and Probation Services, Youth Offending Services, Schools and Children’s Homes.
+Chris is a Director with Restorative Thinking Limited, developing training packages, delivering consultation and training with Local Authorities, HMPPS, Prisons and Probation Services, Youth Offending Services, Schools and Children’s Homes.